varnish/hitch/hitch.conf.man.rst

 proxy-tlv = on|off
 ------------------

-Report the chosen cipher and protocol as part of the PROXYv2 header.
+Report extra information as part of the PROXYv2 header.

+Currently the following will be transmitted when proxy-tlv is enabled:

+ - Cipher
+ - Protocol version
+ - Client certificate verification result
+ - Whether the client transmitted a certificate as part of this connection/session (PP2_CLIENT_CERT_CONN, PP2_CLIENT_CERT_SESS)

 Default is on.